OUR AUTHORS

 Anne lives in Melbourne, Australia.
 Her articles have appeared in major Australian newspapers, industry and lifestyle publications.
 Her short-stories have been published in anthologies and received awards.
 Her 2018 memoir, Two Generations, was shortlisted for the Les Carlyon Australian War Memorial Literary Award 2020 .
 She studied creative writing at Deakin in Melbourne Australia and the University of Oxford, UK.

 Sue Copsey, writes under the pen name, Olivia Hayfield.
 Her novels are inspired by the history and landscapes of her native England.
-WIFE AFTER WIFE, is a modern retelling of the tale of King Henry VIII and his six wives.
-Its sequel, SISTER TO SISTER follows his daughters Elizabeth 1 and Bloody Mary into the present day as heiresses to Rose Corp.
+Her books WIFE AFTER WIFE, SISTER TO SISTER and NOTORIOUS are all modern day retellings involving recognisable historical figures, many of them royalty.
+Sue divides her time between New Zealand and the UK.

 Abbie lives in Derbyshire, England, and is an emerging YA author who writes stories about magic, love, and dragons.
 When not writing or reading all things fantasy, she can be found with her horses (who often resemble dragons themselves!)
 Abbie is currently working on her debut novel.

 Born and raised in Sweden on the island of Gotland in the Baltic Sea, Madeleine moved to New Zealand where she now lives and works.
-Her novel Blood on Vines, the first instalment in The Matakana Series, is a taut thriller set in the beautiful wine region north of Auckland.
-The second book in the series, Rings on Water is underway.
+Her novel BLOOD ON VINES and RINGS ON WATER are the first two books in a crime series - Matakana Series, taut thrillers set in the beautiful wine region north of Auckland.

-Gigi’s first novel, The Intentions Book (VUP, 2012) was shortlisted in the 2013 New Zealand Post Book Awards.
-She has published short stories in various literary journals, both in New Zealand and abroad and a literary memoir Feverish (VUP, 2018).
+Gigi’s first novel, THE INTENTIONS BOOK (VUP, 2012) was shortlisted in the 2013 New Zealand Post Book Awards.
+She has published short stories in various literary journals, both in New Zealand and abroad and a literary memoir FEVERISH (VUP, 2018).
 She has a PhD in creative writing from Victoria University of Wellington and various law degrees.
-Her novel A Good Winter is shortlisted for the Michael Gifkins Prize 2020.
+Her novel A GOOD WINTER (Text Publishing) won the Michael Gifkins Prize in 2020 and has been optioned for theatre.

 Justin is an emerging YA writer from New York whose extensive technical background and love of all things fantasy mix with his Assyrian heritage to fuel his debut work, UNDETECTABLE.
 Exploring themes of identity, intergenerational misunderstandings, and our innate need for human connection, Justin immerses readers in relatable journeys told through extraordinary circumstances.
 His inspirations include the impressive works of Robert Jordan, Brandon Sanderson, J.K.
 Rowling and N.K.
 Jemisin.

 London-based Freddie is the author of the non-fiction book THE BIG BIKE TRIP (Penguin Random House).
-He’s recently completed his first novel, BECAUSE ALL FADES, and has started work on his second, MAIA.
-When he’s not writing (or nursing the day job to the weekend) he can be found cycling, writing music, walking in parks, or planning his next adventure.
+His debut novel, BECAUSE ALL FADES (Bateman Books) was published in 2024, and he is currently working on new projects.
+When he’s not writing fiction he can be found writing music.

 Melissa is an award-winning author writing under various pennames—Melissa Pearl, Melody Sweet and her popular YA romance pen name: Jordan Ford.
 Over the past decade she has released nearly 70 original titles ranging in genre from urban fantasy, romantic suspense and her favourite—YA contemporary romance.
 She loves to write emotional, character-driven stories that take readers on a journey where love will ultimately win.